Skip to main content

 5. Media Mentions

-The UNO Center for Public Affairs Research was featured in over 50 stories in 2025 across numerous media outlets.
-View all of the stories, plus archives of the 2024 and 2023 stories CPAR has been featured in.
+The UNO Center for Public Affairs Research was featured in over 30 stories in 2026 and over 50 stories in 2025 across numerous media outlets.
+View all of the stories, plus an archive of the 2024 stories CPAR has been featured in.

 photo of director Josie Schafer during interview for KETV NewsWatch 7